getgrav/grav-learn/pages/05.advanced/01.blueprints/docs.md

 The **Forms** metadata defines what aspect of the resource is configurable through the **Admin Plugin**.

->>> Although this is working already, the Admin Plugin is still a work in progress, further updates to this document will come as soon as the new admin will be available.
+>>> Although this is working already, the Admin Plugin is still a work in progress.
+Further updates to this document will come as soon as the new admin will be available.